kpumwong/kpumwong-ness.github.io/_posts/2015-04-01-Generating-music-with-LSTM.md

 title: Generating music with an LSTM algorithm
 ---
 <!--<img src="/images/fulls/01.jpg" class="fit image">-->
 This was the final project of the Growth Tribe course I finished in October 2020.
-I wanted to see if I could create  music ideas based on only music from the Beatles with an LSTM network.
+I wanted to see if I could get and LSTM network to create music ideas on piano with midi, based only on music from the Beatles.

+## Introduction

-The objective was to show that we were able to find and utilize some machine learning code with our own dataset and/or tweak the hyper parameters.
+The objective was to show that we were able to utilize some machine learning code with our own dataset and/or tweak the hyper parameters.
 We were not expected to build a neural network from ground up.

-As a musician/composer my self I was interested in having an AI help me compose songs more efficiently.
-However, it seemed no one really was focusing on this in any articles I could find.
-The aim of all projects I could find was to try to make a finished peice of music that sounds good in it self and original, which we are still fairly far from achieving.
+As a musician/composer my self, I was interested in having an AI help me compose songs more efficiently.
+However, it seemed no one was really focusing on this in any articles I could find.
+The aim of all projects I could find, was to try to make a finished piece of original music that sounded good in it self, which we are still fairly far from achieving.

 I wanted to make an AI that could make simple, but unique pieces of music on the most basic level on piano.
 Only chords and melody showcasing a verse and a chorus.
 That way it could be very useful for composers as an idea generation tool.
-Kinda of like having a friend playing one original idea after the other on the piano, and if you liked one of the ideas you could use that as a basis for a new song.
+Kind of like having a friend playing one original idea after the other on the piano, and if you liked one of the ideas you could use that as a basis for a new song.

-I found [this Medium article](https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5) by Sigurður Skúli, who used an LSTM network to create original peices of music where the network was trained on a repertoire of midi music from the computer game Final Fantasy.
+I found [this Medium article](https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5) by Sigurður Skúli, who used an LSTM network to create original peices of music, where the network was trained on a repertoire of midi music from the computer game Final Fantasy.

+Here is an example of a song in the training data set.
+In the picture you can see the notes are not seperated into chords and melody the same way as if it was a more standard pop song where the melody was supposed to be sung by a singer.
+It is a bit more like classical music where everything is mixed together.
 ![png](/images/Music-with-LSTM/FF_example.png)

+It sounds like this:
 <iframe width="500" height="100" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1050924700%3Fsecret_token%3Ds-dqCJ0fHCNMN&color=%23333333&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/kasperbirk" title="Kasper Birk" target="_blank" style="color: #cccccc; text-decoration: none;">Kasper Birk</a> · <a href="https://soundcloud.com/kasperbirk/original/s-dqCJ0fHCNMN" title="Original" target="_blank" style="color: #cccccc; text-decoration: none;">Original</a></div>

-My idea was to train the network on all time pop songs, which I recorded my self in my music program in a very specific wasy where the chords where in the lower notes and the melody was by it self in the higher notes.
-No rythm and breaking up the chords were added:
+My idea was to train the network only on Beatles songs, which I would record my self in my music program in a very specific way where the chords were in the lower notes and the melody was by it self in the higher notes.
+No rythm and breaking up the chords were added.

+The midi files all look more like this example which is the song Imagine:
 ![png](/images/Music-with-LSTM/Pop_example.png)

+You can clearly see the melody is seperated from the chords.

+It sounds like this:
 <iframe width="500" height="100" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1050924739%3Fsecret_token%3Ds-WpmqBwRvkcW&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/kasperbirk" title="Kasper Birk" target="_blank" style="color: #cccccc; text-decoration: none;">Kasper Birk</a> · <a href="https://soundcloud.com/kasperbirk/basic/s-WpmqBwRvkcW" title="Basic" target="_blank" style="color: #cccccc; text-decoration: none;">Basic</a></div>

-In it self this sounds very boring, but if original pieces of music in this format could be generated on command with an AI, it could be very useful for composing.
+In it self this sounds very boring, but if multiple original pieces of music like this could be generated in a few minutes, it could be very useful for composing.
+That way the composer could use it to quickly get ideas for new compositions.
+Perhaps by trying to play the chords him self on the piano or guitar and sing the melody with some lyrics.

 ## Google Colab and TPU computing power

-For running the algorithm I used Google colab to make use of Google's free TPU computing power, which is even faster than using a GPU.
+For running the algorithm, I used Google colab to make use of Google's free TPU computing power, which is even faster than using a GPU.

 ## Training the LSTM network

 Below is the code from the Medium article.
 I will breifly explain what each part does.
-As yuo can see the network is built with keras.
+As you can see the network is built with keras/tensorflow.

 ```python
 import glob